oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 The following functions operate on strings and convert to and from other data types.

-urn:oasis:names:tc:xacml:2.0:function:string-concatenate
+`urn:oasis:names:tc:xacml:2.0:function:string-concatenate`

 : This function SHALL take two or more arguments of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL return a `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the concatenation, in order, of the arguments.

-urn:oasis:names:tc:xacml:3.0:function:boolean-from-string
+`urn:oasis:names:tc:xacml:3.0:function:boolean-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
 The result SHALL be the string converted to a boolean.
-If the argument is not a valid lexical representation of a boolean, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of a boolean, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-boolean
+`urn:oasis:names:tc:xacml:3.0:function:string-from-boolean`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#boolean`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the boolean converted to a string in the canonical form specified in [XS].

-urn:oasis:names:tc:xacml:3.0:function:integer-from-string
+`urn:oasis:names:tc:xacml:3.0:function:integer-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `http://www.w3.org/2001/XMLSchema#integer`.
 The result SHALL be the string converted to an integer.
-If the argument is not a valid lexical representation of an integer, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of an integer, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-integer
+`urn:oasis:names:tc:xacml:3.0:function:string-from-integer`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#integer`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the integer converted to a string in the canonical form specified in [XS].

-urn:oasis:names:tc:xacml:3.0:function:double-from-string
+`urn:oasis:names:tc:xacml:3.0:function:double-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `http://www.w3.org/2001/XMLSchema#double`.
 The result SHALL be the string converted to a double.
-If the argument is not a valid lexical representation of a double, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of a double, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-double
+`urn:oasis:names:tc:xacml:3.0:function:string-from-double`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#double`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the double converted to a string in the canonical form specified in [XS].

-urn:oasis:names:tc:xacml:3.0:function:time-from-string
+`urn:oasis:names:tc:xacml:3.0:function:time-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `http://www.w3.org/2001/XMLSchema#time`.
 The result SHALL be the string converted to a time.
-If the argument is not a valid lexical representation of a time, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of a time, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-time
+`urn:oasis:names:tc:xacml:3.0:function:string-from-time`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#time`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the time converted to a string in the canonical form specified in [XS].

-urn:oasis:names:tc:xacml:3.0:function:date-from-string
+`urn:oasis:names:tc:xacml:3.0:function:date-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `http://www.w3.org/2001/XMLSchema#date`.
 The result SHALL be the string converted to a date.
-If the argument is not a valid lexical representation of a date, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of a date, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-date
+`urn:oasis:names:tc:xacml:3.0:function:string-from-date`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#date`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the date converted to a string in the canonical form specified in [XS].

-urn:oasis:names:tc:xacml:3.0:function:dateTime-from-string
+`urn:oasis:names:tc:xacml:3.0:function:dateTime-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `http://www.w3.org/2001/XMLSchema#dateTime`.
 The result SHALL be the string converted to a dateTime.
-If the argument is not a valid lexical representation of a dateTime, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of a dateTime, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-dateTime
+`urn:oasis:names:tc:xacml:3.0:function:string-from-dateTime`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#dateTime`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the dateTime converted to a string in the canonical form specified in [XS].

-urn:oasis:names:tc:xacml:3.0:function:anyURI-from-string
+`urn:oasis:names:tc:xacml:3.0:function:anyURI-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return a `http://www.w3.org/2001/XMLSchema#anyURI`.
 The result SHALL be the URI constructed by converting the argument to an URI.
-If the argument is not a valid lexical representation of a URI, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of a URI, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI
+`urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#anyURI`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the URI converted to a string in the form it was originally represented in XML form.

-urn:oasis:names:tc:xacml:3.0:function:dayTimeDuration-from-string
+`urn:oasis:names:tc:xacml:3.0:function:dayTimeDuration-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `http://www.w3.org/2001/XMLSchema#dayTimeDuration `.
 The result SHALL be the string converted to a dayTimeDuration.
-If the argument is not a valid lexical representation of a dayTimeDuration, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of a dayTimeDuration, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-dayTimeDuration
+`urn:oasis:names:tc:xacml:3.0:function:string-from-dayTimeDuration`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#dayTimeDuration`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the dayTimeDuration converted to a string in the canonical form specified in [XPathFunc].

-urn:oasis:names:tc:xacml:3.0:function:yearMonthDuration-from-string
+`urn:oasis:names:tc:xacml:3.0:function:yearMonthDuration-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `http://www.w3.org/2001/XMLSchema#yearMonthDuration`.
 The result SHALL be the string converted to a yearMonthDuration.
-If the argument is not a valid lexical representation of a yearMonthDuration, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of a yearMonthDuration, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-yearMonthDuration
+`urn:oasis:names:tc:xacml:3.0:function:string-from-yearMonthDuration`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#yearMonthDuration`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the yearMonthDuration converted to a string in the canonical form specified in [XPathFunc].

-urn:oasis:names:tc:xacml:3.0:function:x500Name-from-string
+`urn:oasis:names:tc:xacml:3.0:function:x500Name-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `urn:oasis:names:tc:xacml:1.0:data-type:x500Name`.
 The result SHALL be the string converted to an x500Name.
-If the argument is not a valid lexical representation of a X500Name, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of a X500Name, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-x500Name
+`urn:oasis:names:tc:xacml:3.0:function:string-from-x500Name`

 : This function SHALL take one argument of data-type `urn:oasis:names:tc:xacml:1.0:data-type:x500Name`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the x500Name converted to a string in the form it was originally represented in XML form..

-urn:oasis:names:tc:xacml:3.0:function:rfc822Name-from-string
+`urn:oasis:names:tc:xacml:3.0:function:rfc822Name-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `urn:oasis:names:tc:xacml:1.0:data-type:rfc822Name`.
 The result SHALL be the string converted to an rfc822Name.
-If the argument is not a valid lexical representation of an rfc822Name, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of an rfc822Name, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-rfc822Name
+`urn:oasis:names:tc:xacml:3.0:function:string-from-rfc822Name`

 : This function SHALL take one argument of data-type `urn:oasis:names:tc:xacml:1.0:data-type:rfc822Name`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the rfc822Name converted to a string in the form it was originally represented in XML form.

-urn:oasis:names:tc:xacml:3.0:function:ipAddress-from-string
+`urn:oasis:names:tc:xacml:3.0:function:ipAddress-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `urn:oasis:names:tc:xacml:2.0:data-type:ipAddress`.
 The result SHALL be the string converted to an ipAddress.
-If the argument is not a valid lexical representation of an ipAddress, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of an ipAddress, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-ipAddress
+`urn:oasis:names:tc:xacml:3.0:function:string-from-ipAddress`

 : This function SHALL take one argument of data-type `urn:oasis:names:tc:xacml:2.0:data-type:ipAddress`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the ipAddress converted to a string in the form it was originally represented in XML form.

-urn:oasis:names:tc:xacml:3.0:function:dnsName-from-string
+`urn:oasis:names:tc:xacml:3.0:function:dnsName-from-string`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#string`, and SHALL return an `urn:oasis:names:tc:xacml:2.0:data-type:dnsName`.
 The result SHALL be the string converted to a dnsName.
-If the argument is not a valid lexical representation of a dnsName, then the result SHALL be Indeterminate with status code urn:oasis:names:tc:xacml:1.0:status:syntax-error.
+If the argument is not a valid lexical representation of a dnsName, then the result SHALL be Indeterminate with status code `urn:oasis:names:tc:xacml:1.0:status:syntax-error`.

-urn:oasis:names:tc:xacml:3.0:function:string-from-dnsName
+`urn:oasis:names:tc:xacml:3.0:function:string-from-dnsName`

 : This function SHALL take one argument of data-type `urn:oasis:names:tc:xacml:2.0:data-type:dnsName`, and SHALL return an `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the dnsName converted to a string in the form it was originally represented in XML form.

-urn:oasis:names:tc:xacml:3.0:function:string-starts-with
+`urn:oasis:names:tc:xacml:3.0:function:string-starts-with`

 : This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL return a `http://www.w3.org/2001/XMLSchema#boolean`.
 The result SHALL be true if the second string begins with the first string, and false otherwise.
-Equality testing SHALL be done as defined for urn:oasis:names:tc:xacml:1.0:function:string-equal.
+Equality testing SHALL be done as defined for `urn:oasis:names:tc:xacml:1.0:function:string-equal`.

-urn:oasis:names:tc:xacml:3.0:function:anyURI-starts-with
+`urn:oasis:names:tc:xacml:3.0:function:anyURI-starts-with`

 : This function SHALL take a first argument of data-type`http://www.w3.org/2001/XMLSchema#string` and an a second argument of data-type `http://www.w3.org/2001/XMLSchema#anyURI` and SHALL return a `http://www.w3.org/2001/XMLSchema#boolean`.
-The result SHALL be true if the URI converted to a string with urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI begins with the string, and false otherwise.
-Equality testing SHALL be done as defined for urn:oasis:names:tc:xacml:1.0:function:string-equal.
+The result SHALL be true if the URI converted to a string with `urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI` begins with the string, and false otherwise.
+Equality testing SHALL be done as defined for `urn:oasis:names:tc:xacml:1.0:function:string-equal`.

-urn:oasis:names:tc:xacml:3.0:function:string-ends-with
+`urn:oasis:names:tc:xacml:3.0:function:string-ends-with`

 : This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL return a `http://www.w3.org/2001/XMLSchema#boolean`.
 The result SHALL be true if the second string ends with the first string, and false otherwise.
-Equality testing SHALL be done as defined for urn:oasis:names:tc:xacml:1.0:function:string-equal.
+Equality testing SHALL be done as defined for `urn:oasis:names:tc:xacml:1.0:function:string-equal`.

-urn:oasis:names:tc:xacml:3.0:function:anyURI-ends-with
+`urn:oasis:names:tc:xacml:3.0:function:anyURI-ends-with`

 : This function SHALL take a first argument of data-type `http://www.w3.org/2001/XMLSchema#string` and an a second argument of data-type `http://www.w3.org/2001/XMLSchema#anyURI` and SHALL return a `http://www.w3.org/2001/XMLSchema#boolean`.
-The result SHALL be true if the URI converted to a string with urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI ends with the string, and false otherwise.
-Equality testing SHALL be done as defined for urn:oasis:names:tc:xacml:1.0:function:string-equal.
+The result SHALL be true if the URI converted to a string with `urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI` ends with the string, and false otherwise.
+Equality testing SHALL be done as defined for `urn:oasis:names:tc:xacml:1.0:function:string-equal`.

-urn:oasis:names:tc:xacml:3.0:function:string-contains
+`urn:oasis:names:tc:xacml:3.0:function:string-contains`

 : This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL return a `http://www.w3.org/2001/XMLSchema#boolean`.
 The result SHALL be true if the second string contains the first string, and false otherwise.
-Equality testing SHALL be done as defined for urn:oasis:names:tc:xacml:1.0:function:string-equal.
+Equality testing SHALL be done as defined for `urn:oasis:names:tc:xacml:1.0:function:string-equal`.

-urn:oasis:names:tc:xacml:3.0:function:anyURI-contains
+`urn:oasis:names:tc:xacml:3.0:function:anyURI-contains`

 : This function SHALL take a first argument of data-type `http://www.w3.org/2001/XMLSchema#string` and an a second argument of data-type `http://www.w3.org/2001/XMLSchema#anyURI` and SHALL return a `http://www.w3.org/2001/XMLSchema#boolean`.
-The result SHALL be true if the URI converted to a string with urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI contains the string, and false otherwise.
-Equality testing SHALL be done as defined for urn:oasis:names:tc:xacml:1.0:function:string-equal.
+The result SHALL be true if the URI converted to a string with `urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI` contains the string, and false otherwise.
+Equality testing SHALL be done as defined for `urn:oasis:names:tc:xacml:1.0:function:string-equal`.

-urn:oasis:names:tc:xacml:3.0:function:string-substring
+`urn:oasis:names:tc:xacml:3.0:function:string-substring`

 : This function SHALL take a first argument of data-type `http://www.w3.org/2001/XMLSchema#string` and a second and a third argument of type `http://www.w3.org/2001/XMLSchema#integer` and SHALL return a `http://www.w3.org/2001/XMLSchema#string`.
 The result SHALL be the substring of the first argument beginning at the position given by the second argument and ending at the position before the position given by the third argument.
 The first character of the string has position zero.
 The negative integer value -1 given for the third arguments indicates the end of the string.
-If the second or third arguments are out of bounds, then the function MUST evaluate to Indeterminate with a status code of urn:oasis:names:tc:xacml:1.0:status:processing-error.
+If the second or third arguments are out of bounds, then the function MUST evaluate to Indeterminate with a status code of `urn:oasis:names:tc:xacml:1.0:status:processing-error`.

-urn:oasis:names:tc:xacml:3.0:function:anyURI-substring
+`urn:oasis:names:tc:xacml:3.0:function:anyURI-substring`

 : This function SHALL take a first argument of data-type `http://www.w3.org/2001/XMLSchema#anyURI` and a second and a third argument of type `http://www.w3.org/2001/XMLSchema#integer` and SHALL return a `http://www.w3.org/2001/XMLSchema#string`.
-The result SHALL be the substring of the first argument converted to a string with urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI beginning at the position given by the second argument and ending at the position before the position given by the third argument.
+The result SHALL be the substring of the first argument converted to a string with `urn:oasis:names:tc:xacml:3.0:function:string-from-anyURI` beginning at the position given by the second argument and ending at the position before the position given by the third argument.
 The first character of the URI converted to a string has position zero.
 The negative integer value -1 given for the third arguments indicates the end of the string.
-If the second or third arguments are out of bounds, then the function MUST evaluate to Indeterminate with a status code of urn:oasis:names:tc:xacml:1.0:status:processing-error.
-If the resulting substring is not syntactically a valid URI, then the function MUST evaluate to Indeterminate with a status code of urn:oasis:names:tc:xacml:1.0:status:processing-error.
+If the second or third arguments are out of bounds, then the function MUST evaluate to Indeterminate with a status code of `urn:oasis:names:tc:xacml:1.0:status:processing-error`.
+If the resulting substring is not syntactically a valid URI, then the function MUST evaluate to Indeterminate with a status code of `urn:oasis:names:tc:xacml:1.0:status:processing-error`.

 ### E.3.10 Bag functions

 These functions operate on a **_bag_** of `type` values, where type is one of the primitive data-types, and x.x is a version of XACML where the function has been defined.
 Some additional conditions defined for each function below SHALL cause the expression to evaluate to `Indeterminate`.

-urn:oasis:names:tc:xacml:x.x:function:type-one-and-only
+`urn:oasis:names:tc:xacml:x.x:function:type-one-and-only`

 : This function SHALL take a **_bag_** of `type` values as an argument and SHALL return a value of `type`.
 It SHALL return the only value in the **_bag_**.
 If the **_bag_** does not have one and only one value, then the expression SHALL evaluate to `Indeterminate`.

-urn:oasis:names:tc:xacml:x.x:function:type-bag-size
+`urn:oasis:names:tc:xacml:x.x:function:type-bag-size`

-: This function SHALL take a **_bag_** of `type` values as an argument and SHALL return an `http://www.w3.org/2001/XMLSchema#integer` indicating the number of values in the **_bag_**.
+: This function SHALL take a **_bag_** of `type` values as an argument and SHALL return an <!-- Line break added for the previous line to fit on a PDF page -->

-urn:oasis:names:tc:xacml:x.x:function:type-is-in
+: `http://www.w3.org/2001/XMLSchema#integer` indicating the number of values in the **_bag_**.

+`urn:oasis:names:tc:xacml:x.x:function:type-is-in`

 : This function SHALL take an argument of `type` as the first argument and a **_bag_** of `type` values as the second argument and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
-The function SHALL evaluate to `True` if and only if the first argument matches by the `urn:oasis:names:tc:xacml:x.x:function:type-equal` any value in the **_bag_**.
+The function SHALL evaluate to `True` if and only if the first argument matches by the <!-- Line break added for the previous line to fit on a PDF page -->
+: `urn:oasis:names:tc:xacml:x.x:function:type-equal` any value in the **_bag_**.
 Otherwise, it SHALL return `False`.

-urn:oasis:names:tc:xacml:x.x:function:type-bag
+`urn:oasis:names:tc:xacml:x.x:function:type-bag`

 : This function SHALL take any number of arguments of `type` and return a **_bag_** of `type` values containing the values of the arguments.
 An application of this function to zero arguments SHALL produce an empty **_bag_** of the specified data-type.